@cap.js/widget

 window.CAP_CUSTOM_FETCH = function (url, options) {

-// Custom fetch implementation
+// … add your custom fetch implementation

 return fetch(url, options);